ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 ## Summary
 {: #resource-sharing-summary}

 Accessing resources in different accounts, even sharing resources is common practice.
-There are several use case where users benefit from resource sharing.
-We have discussed them in the overview.
+There are several use cases where users benefit from resource sharing.
+They were discussed in the overview.
 A combination of user identity and password or an API key to access a resource often serves as authentication.
 Access can be scoped to a set of privileges, e.g., only allowing read access or some other restricted actions.
 Sometimes, these type of credentials can be created and managed by the accessing resource like an application or compute environment ("service binding").
 An even tighter integration which does not require credentials is the concept of {{site.data.keyword.cloud_notm}} service to service authorization.
 The accessing resource (source) and the accessed resource (target) are identified by their properties (authentication) and an access role is assigned (authorization).
 Such a relationship can be even established across account boundaries.
 This allows for a simple to configure, but yet secure cross-account resource sharing.

 ## Related resources